fstnetwork/module-api/API_Reference/Issuer/getSmartTokenHolders.md

 # Get Smart Token Holders

-You are able to fetch your Smart Token holders via this API.
+You are able to fetch your Smart Token holders and amount of Smart Token the holder owns via this API.

 ## GraphQL API